Abercrombie & Fitch Co (ANF) Shares Up Despite Recent Market Volatility

-Abercrombie & Fitch Co (NYSE: ANF) has experienced a rise in its stock price by 2.07% compared to its previous closing price of $87.27.
-However, the company has seen a gain of 4.32% in its stock price over the last five trading days. zacks.com reported 2025-09-24 that Abercrombie & Fitch posts record Q2 results as Hollister shines with 19% comp growth and growing teen brand momentum.
+Abercrombie & Fitch Co (NYSE: ANF) has seen a rise in its stock price by 0.71% in relation to its previous close of $85.55.
+However, the company has experienced a -3.28% decline in its stock price over the last five trading sessions. zacks.com reported 2025-10-01 that Abercrombie (ANF) has received quite a bit of attention from Zacks.com users lately.
+Therefore, it is wise to be aware of the facts that can impact the stock’s prospects.

 Is It Worth Investing in Abercrombie & Fitch Co (NYSE: ANF) Right Now?

-Abercrombie & Fitch Co (NYSE: ANF) has a higher price-to-earnings ratio of 8.43x compared to its average ratio, The 36-month beta value for ANF is at 1.45.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy”, 2 rating it as “overweight”, 6 as “hold”, and 0 as “sell”.
+The price-to-earnings ratio for Abercrombie & Fitch Co (NYSE: ANF) is 8.15x, which is above its average ratio.
+Moreover, the 36-month beta value for ANF is 1.44.
+Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy”, 2 as “overweight”, 6 as “hold”, and 0 as “sell”.

 ANF’s Market Performance

-ANF stock saw a decrease of 4.32% in the past week, with a monthly decline of -10.71% and a quarterly a decrease of 12.08%.
-The volatility ratio for the week is 3.71%, and the volatility levels for the last 30 days are 4.38% for Abercrombie & Fitch Co (ANF).
-The simple moving average for the past 20 days is -2.74% for ANF’s stock, with a -8.44% simple moving average for the past 200 days.
+ANF stock saw a decrease of -3.28% in the past week, with a monthly decline of -6.28% and a quarterly a decrease of -4.11%.
+The volatility ratio for the week is 2.85%, and the volatility levels for the last 30 days are 3.54% for Abercrombie & Fitch Co (ANF).
+The simple moving average for the last 20 days is -3.86% for ANF stock, with a simple moving average of -10.11% for the last 200 days.

 Analysts’ Opinion of ANF